fg-inet/video-scripts/README.md

     python getTimeStamps.py [input m3u8] [fps] [sub]

-Enable substraction of 1/4 frame by replacing `[sub]` with `true`.
+Enable substraction of 1/4 frame duration by replacing `[sub]` with `true`.
 We use FFmpeg to extract the "best-effort-timestamps" of all I-frames that are at the beginning of a segment.
-Further, we utilize the fact if the timestamp of a forced key frame is not aligned with the frame duration, FFmpeg sets it to the next frame.
-Therefore, we subtract 1/4 frame duration to harden against possible rounding errors.
+To cope with floating point imprecision we subtract a small safety margin (1/4 frame duration).
+This ensures that the next frame after the adjusted timestamp is the frame which shall be encoded as I-frame.
+When using force key frame with this timestamp the next frame will be encoded as key frame.

 ## Generate VBR Job Files
 Add the extracted I-frame timelines to the dictionary `[Bunny/Elfuente/Meridia/TearsOfSteel]_t_sub` in [generateJobs.py](generateJobs.py#L43-L97).
 Ignore the dictionaries with the exact timestamps.